aisari/AutofocusSAR/ECELMs/README.md

 # Citation

-If you find the dataset or this code is usefull, please kindly cite our paper:
+If you find the dataset or this code is useful, please kindly cite our paper:

 ```bib
 @article{Liu2021Fast,